-- This is an inherent risk due to the nature of the business model, however as the portfolio matures, the binary and concentration risk profile changes. - Scientific risk will reduce over time as the clinical development pathway develops. - Financial exposure risk increases as our investment in individual assets increases. - · As we grow, concentration risk should reduce as we increase the number of new companies we are starting and individual investment relative to NAV should become more diluted. - The acquisition of AGTC during the year has diversified the risk of having primarily early-stage life science businesses.
+- Scientific risk will reduce over time as the clinical development pathway develops. - Financial exposure risk increases as our investment in individual assets increases. - As we grow, concentration risk should reduce as we increase the number of new companies we are starting and individual investment relative to NAV should become more diluted. - The acquisition of AGTC during the year has diversified the risk of having primarily early-stage life science businesses.

-Access to capital
+B Access to capital